Robert II, Count of Dreux

 Robert II of Dreux (1154 – 28 December 1218), Count of Dreux and Braine, was the eldest surviving son of Robert I, Count of Dreux, and Agnes de Baudemont, countess of Braine, and a grandson of King Louis VI of France.

 He participated in the Third Crusade, at the Siege of Acre and the Battle of Arsuf.
 He took part in the war in Normandy against the Angevin kings between 1193 and 1204.
-Count Robert had seized the castle of Nonancourt from Richard I of England while he was imprisoned in Germany in late 1193.
+Count Robert had seized the castle of Nonancourt from Richard I of England in late 1193 while Richard was imprisoned in Germany.
 The count also participated in the Albigensian Crusade in 1210.
 In 1214 he fought alongside King Philip Augustus at the Battle of Bouvines.

 Marriages and children

 His first marriage with Mahaut of Burgundy (1150–1192) in 1178 ended with separation in 1181 and produced no children.
-The excuse for the annulment was consanguinity.
-Mahaut and Robert were both great-great-grandchildren of William I, Count of Burgundy and his wife Etiennette and they were both Capetian descendants of Robert II of France.
+The excuse for the annulment was consanguinity: Mahaut and Robert were both great-great-grandchildren of William I, Count of Burgundy and his wife Etiennette, and they were both Capetian descendants of Robert II of France.

 His second marriage to Yolande de Coucy (1164–1222), the daughter of Ralph I, Lord of Coucy and Agnès de Hainaut, produced several children: